chamomileberry/WriteCraft/replit.md

 ## Overview

 WriteCraft is a comprehensive web platform designed to support creative writers with an extensive suite of tools, generators, and educational resources.
-The platform provides writers with character generators, plot structure tools, writing prompts, setting builders, and detailed writing guides to enhance their creative process.
-Built as a modern full-stack application, it features a clean, writer-friendly interface inspired by Writer's Digest and Reedsy, with enhanced aesthetics for creative professionals.
+It provides character generators, plot structure tools, writing prompts, setting builders, and detailed writing guides to enhance the creative process.
+The platform aims to be a modern, full-stack application with a clean, writer-friendly interface, enhancing the creative workflow for professional writers.

 ## User Preferences